chrisgilbert/de-zoomcamp-project/readme.md

 ## Data Models

+These are the data models which dbt creates in BigQuery.

 ### Staging Models
-- `stg_unpivot_gov_uk_vehicles`: Normalise the many quarterly columns into rows, add fields for year and quarter.
-Paritition by year, cluster by fuel type to facilitate better reporting performance.
+- `stg_unpivot_gov_uk_vehicles`: Normalises the many quarterly columns into rows, add fields for year and quarter.
+Parititioned by year, clustered by fuel type to facilitate better reporting performance.

 - `stg_normalised_fuel_types_gov_uk`: Normalisation of fuel types, combining the different PHEV and HEV engine types.
-Partition by year and cluster by fuel type.
+Partitioned by year and clustered by fuel type.

 ### Reporting Models
 - `rep_aggregations_by_manufacturer`: Analysis of registrations by vehicle manufacturer
 - `rep_aggregations_by_fuel_type`: Breakdown of registrations by fuel type

 ## Setting Up Looker Studio Dashboard

+The final step is to look at the looker studio dashboard for the project.

 You can see a public dashboard at the following link: https://lookerstudio.google.com/reporting/71b10d1a-2802-480d-9d53-c8eb143c0dc5

+It looks like the following image:

 ![Looker Studio Dashboard](./images/looker-dashboard.png)

+You can use the filters at the top left to filter by fuel type, manufacturer or year.
+The default is to display all data.

+You can also change the dimension the data is grouped on to focus on fuel type or manufacturer.

-You can then if you wish change the reusable data sources to point at the datasets in your own GCS account instead.
+You can also if you wish change the reusable data sources to point at the datasets in your own GCS account instead to test the dashboard against the data pipeline.

 To do this: